romulomachado/romulomachado.github.io/_posts/2015-09-28-using-ember-simple-auth-with-devise.md

 Now, we have to update our `login-form` component.
 We need to inject ember-simple-auth's session and update our authenticate action.

 > The **session** is the main interface to the library.
 It provides methods for authentication and invalidation of the session as well as to set and read session data.
 It's available as a service that can be injected wherever needed in the application.

+> The **session store** persists the session and all of its data so that it survives a page reload.
+It also synchronizes the authentication status across multiple tabs or windows so that when the user logs out in one tab or window of the application, all sensitive data is also cleared in other tabs or windows of the same application as well.
+If the application does not define a session store, the adaptive store which uses `localStorage` if that is available or a cookie if it is not, will be used by default.

 {% highlight javascript %}
 // app/components/login-form.js